if-tools/Briefings/README.md

 - .NET 8.0

 #### Instructions:
-1. Build and run the app using
+1. Go into `Server` and build and run the app using
    ```bash
    $ dotnet run
    ```